josephj1o4e1/kafka-project-coinbase/README.md

 ## Introduction
 This final project repo includes real-time Coinbase market streaming pipeline.
 The above graph is a brief summary of my streaming pipeline.
-My Kafka producer is written in python, that ingests data source from Coinbase, and publish to a Confluent Kafka Topic.
+My Kafka producer is written in python that ingests data source from Coinbase, and publish to a Confluent Kafka Topic.
 Before feeding it to a consumer, I use ksqlDB as my stream processor to handle necessary transformation.
-My Kafka consumer is a managed Confluent connector that consumes the messages and directly pipes it to a BigQuery Table.
+My Kafka consumer is a managed Confluent connector that consumes the messages from ksqlDB and directly pipes it to a BigQuery Table.

 ### **Problem description:**
 This repository addresses the need for real-time monitoring of Coinbase market data updates, focusing on orders and trades.
 By implementing a streaming data pipeline, it enables traders to stay informed about trading volume and values across various virtual currencies on Coinbase.